Influence of oscillatory shear on nucleation in metallic glasses: a molecular dynamics study: Introduction

 Recently, new fabrication processes such as rheological processing\cite{Johnson2011}, thermoplastic\cite{ADMA200902776}, and additive manufacturing\cite{Sohrabi2021} were designed to improve the GFA of MGs by reheating and forming MGs in the supercooled liquid or glassy state.
 This immediately raises the question of the evolution of GFA with the external loading.
-As studied both in the simulation and experimental works\cite{PhysRevE.87.062307,Richard2015,PhysRevE.82.021505,PhysRevE.93.042803}, the nucleation process can be retarded or accelerated in a sheared liquid, that is to say, the GFA could be changed in stationary shear flow.
-Besides the shear flow, the oscillatory deformation by ultrasonic vibration is also widely used in the forming of MGs\cite{Li2014,Ma2019} and it can also accelerate the crystallization of MGs\cite{PhysRevLett.95.245501}, but how the parameters of oscillatory deformation affects the nucleation process, and how the TTT curve changes under oscillatory deformation, are still open questions.
+As studied both in the simulation and experimental works\cite{PhysRevE.87.062307,Richard2015,PhysRevE.82.021505,PhysRevE.93.042803}, the nucleation process can be retarded or accelerated in a sheared liquid, that is to say, the GFA could be changed in stationary shear flow. \BSS{Beside the steady shear deformation, oscillatory shear as a specific deformation mode is widely used in the study of metallic glasses and supercooled liquids, such as dynamic relaxation or mechanical annealing\cite{Priezjev2018,PhysRevB.90.144201,Wang2020revealing,PhysRevLett.122.105501}, especially the oscillatory deformation induced by ultrasonic vibration can be applied in the forming of MGs\cite{Li2014,Ma2019}} and it can also accelerate the crystallization of MGs\cite{PhysRevLett.95.245501}.
+In general, oscillatory shear allows a glass to access a broader range of energies \cite{Priezjev2021}, but how the parameters of oscillatory deformation affects the nucleation process, and how the TTT curve changes under oscillatory deformation, are still open questions.